Victoria Valadez Rojas: Resilience and Legacy

 Aspect Details

-Artistic Foundation Juan Gabriel credited his mother’s strength and sacrifice as the bedrock of his creative spirit.
+Artistic Foundation Victoria’s sacrifices cited by Juan Gabriel as the bedrock of his creative spirit

 Inspiration and Creation of “Amor Eterno”